PeterAustria/node-red-contrib-ta-cmi/README.md

 - A problem was fixed that the time before the node reads the first value from the C.M.I. increased with every deployment.
 This probem was firest seen in Version 0.1.10.

 #### 0.1.13 Added package information and package requirements regarding the Node-RED scorecard
 This is only a cosmetic update and not a functional update.
 It brings NO benefit and there is no need to update to this version!
-In this release I am also testing a new version of async, which can cause problems (see below).
+In this release I am also testing a new version of async, which can cause problems (see also 0.1.14).
 - Added supported Node-RED version (>=2.0.0) in package.json.
 - Added required Node.js version (>=12.0.0) in package.json.
 - The example code embedded in the README.MD is now also available as a json file in the example folder.

+#### 0.1.14 No version a async a pre-requisite
+In this release I am also testing a new version of async, which can cause problems (see also 0.1.14).
 - Previously version 2.6.1 of async was used as a dependency for this node.
 For test purposes, this will be replaced by version 3.2.4.
 Required version is now (>=3.0.0).

 If you have problems with this version, please downgrade to version 0.1.12 of this node.

 ## FAQ